Lunicen/Knapsack-0-1-MPI/README.md

    You've installed and compiled the project successfully 🎉!

 #### By using Visual Studio (*unstable, **not** recommended*)
+The reason why this solution is unstable, is the high possibility of compilation failures.
+The most well-known reason is installing the project on the **other** drive than the MPI is installed.

 1. Open the directory with the cloned project and double click on the `.sln` file

     *Disclaimer: The project has already configured settings.
 If you want to configure your very own project, [here](https://www.intel.com/content/www/us/en/develop/documentation/mpi-developer-guide-windows/top/compiling-and-linking/configuring-a-visual-studio-project.html) is the link to the instruction*